Discover the big disconnects in performance management today in the 2024 State of Performance Enablement report.

 Incomplete data means fewer insights and less informed, less accurate decision-making.
 Making key people decisions with inaccurate data increases the risk of costly mistakes, missed opportunities, and reputational damage.

 Assess your data blindspots and consider how you’ll fill the gaps.
 If you aren’t capturing sales team conversations with clients or call center interactions with customers, for example, it’s nearly impossible to objectively assess the quality of service provided.
-In this case, the gap could be technological (not having a system that records calls or allows for collecting critical information) or procedural (sales representatives aren’t logging their calls).
+In this case, the gap could be technological (not having a call center software that records customer conversations or allows for collecting critical information) or procedural (sales representatives aren’t logging their calls).
 Either way, you can’t solve the challenge of incomplete data without fixing the underlying problem.

 Data silos